Old Brown Java

-Pumphreys coffee supplying Java Coffee Beans to the UK.
+Pumphreys coffee supplying Old Brown Java Coffee Beans to the UK.

-Java is a coffee drinker's coffee – with a full rich body, nice acid balance, and a subtle multi-dimensional aromatic character.
-Matured to produce a full rich body with a nice acid balance
+Old Brown Java is a coffee drinker's coffee – with a full rich body, low acidity, and a subtle multi-dimensional aromatic character.
+Matured to produce a full rich body low acidity balance

 The Dutch first brought Arabica coffee trees to these islands in the mid-17th century, known then as the Netherlands Indies.
 Cultivation proved so successful that "Java" was exported globally and hence "Java" became a synonym for all types of coffee.
 Java's government regulates the export of coffee and forbids Robusta beans to be sold as Java coffee – only premium Arabica beans can bear the Java name.